Polarschweif/vividstasisStreamingEssentials/README.md

 - Clock display can be en- and disabled
 - You can toggle between 12h and 24h format

+### 1.6.8
+- Adjusted the amount of achievements due to an update of vivid/stasis

 ---

 ## Upcoming Features